-- A ServiceInterceptor base class, to make it easy to define your own service interceptors. - An ExceptionToStatusInterceptor interceptor, so your service can raise exceptions that set the gRPC status code correctly (rather than the default of every exception resulting in an UNKNOWN status code).
-This is something for which pretty much any service will have a use. - An optional testing framework.
+- A ServerInterceptor base class, to make it easy to define your own server-side interceptors.
+Do not confuse this with the grpc.ServerInterceptor class. - An ExceptionToStatusInterceptor interceptor, so your service can raise exceptions that set the gRPC status code correctly (rather than the default of every exception resulting in an UNKNOWN status code).
+This is something for which pretty much any service will have a use. - A ClientInterceptor base class, to make it easy to define your own client-side interceptors.
+Do not confuse this with the grpc.ClientInterceptor class. - An optional testing framework.
 If you're writing your own interceptors, this is useful.
+If you're just using ExceptionToStatusInterceptor then you don't need this.

-8 Chapter 2.
+10 Chapter 2.
 License